.tmb-ptitle-mob.jpg?sfvrsn=f6274210_2)

 - Woodside is the largest payer of PRRT and Australia's fifth-largest taxpayer in 2022–23.1

-- In addition, the Woodside-operated North West Shelf Project has paid A$40 billion in Australian royalties and excise (from start of production to 2023) (100% venture).3
+- In addition, the Woodside-operated North West Shelf (NWS) Project has paid more than A$40 billion in Australian royalties and excise (from start of production to 2024) (100% venture).3

-- In the same year, Woodside paid A$60 million to the Western Australian Government in payroll taxes, bringing its total payment of payroll taxes to A$614 million since 2013.
+- Also in 2024, Woodside paid A$62 million to state governments in payroll taxes, bringing its total payment of payroll taxes to A$676 million since 2013.

-Since 2011 Woodside has paid more than A$21 billion in Australian taxes, royalties and levies.6 In this same period, Woodside also paid wages to Australian employees which have generated more than A$4 billion in pay as you go (PAYG) withholding7 – money which goes back into communities, towns and cities all over Australia.
+Since 2011 Woodside has paid more than A$22 billion in Australian taxes, royalties and levies.5 In this same period, Woodside also paid wages to Australian employees which have generated more than A$4 billion in pay as you go (PAYG) withholding6 – money which goes back into communities, towns and cities all over Australia.

 Governments and communities benefit beyond the direct taxes Woodside pays.
 Recent highlights include the following.

-- Donating A$1.125 million to Telethon, supporting 136 beneficiaries delivering life-changing programs, purchasing equipment and funding of medical research into childhood diseases.
+- Donating A$1.125 million to Telethon, supporting 107 organisations, charities and good causes delivering life-changing programs, purchasing equipment and funding of medical research into childhood diseases.

 - Committing A$50 million towards the Resources Community Investment Initiative.